akashveera/jenkins-k8s-terraform/README.md

    ![alt text](image-5.png)
    ![alt text](image-6.png)

    6. Configure Jenkins to connect to your GitHub repository.
-Go to Manage Jenkins -> Manage Credentials -> Click on Global -> Add Credentials.
+Go to Manage Jenkins -> Configure Credentials -> Click on Global -> Add Credentials.

    7. Select "Username with password" in the kind field and insert your GitHub username and password.
 Give a random ID that can be your username as well.
    ![alt text](image-7.png)